 The highly skilled men and women who provided me with countless hours of harsh, unforgiving training in the sea, air, and conflict should take a bow at my advanced coping skills.
 I owe them my life a dozen times over.
 The moral of my story is simple.
 My instructors gave me an invaluable gift.
 They taught me to prepare, train, and be in the moment under high-intensity stressors, thereby coping with the worst and most difficult situations imaginable.
 I do not lose my shit under pressure.
 I perform as trained.
 The skills I depended on to save my life are transferrable to the daily grind.

 What we really want out of life is not all the creature comforts, guaranteed outcomes, or never to be challenged.
 By now, you must realize life is an obstacle course, and material success and security can be fleeting.
 We don’t want participation trophies.
 What fun is that?
 What we really want out of life is to be able to cope with our challenges, missteps, and failures without losing our minds.
 We all want to be able to master life's many imperfections thrown at us.

 My endless hours of stressful training taught me to trust my preparation and myself regardless of the odds or circumstances.
 To be present in the moment and persistent in the face of adversity.
-Certainty at the tender age of 60, I am no longer indestructible.
+Certainty at my tender age, I am no longer indestructible.
 But life will not slow down to accommodate me.
 To adapt to the neverending cycle of change, I must remain relentless in my preparation and training and committed to being a little better every day.

-My forthcoming book "Thinking4Tomorrow: A Primer on Audacity of Action” (Late 2022) is my effort to shift your awareness in the quest for a more refined perspective.
+My forthcoming book "Thinking4Tomorrow" (Late 2022), is my effort to shift your awareness in the quest for a more refined perspective.
 As a result of the timeless lessons in the book, I believe you can and will thrive at a new level.
 I hope you’re ready.